limongoo/portfolio/README.md

 #### 10/26
 - Worked on About tab content
-- About css
+- About CSS
 - Added tag object to constructor
-- Adjusted project css
+- Adjusted project CSS

+#### 10/27
+- CSS styling
+- Project tags styling